riannevg/arminas-travel/_tourposts/miniyuc4.md

   - Cancun-Tours
 header_image: /images/destinations/merida/merida4.jpg
 ---
-# Multi-day tour from Cancun including Ek Balam, Chichen Itza, Palenque, Uxmal, Campeche, Xel-Ha
+## Multi-Day Tour from Cancun including Ek Balam, Chichen Itza, Palenque, Uxmal, Campeche, Xel-Ha

+&nbsp;

 ### Day 1: Cancun – Ek Balam – Chichen Itza – Merida

-You will visit Ek Balam, a very interesting archaeological site located about 30 kms from the Valladolid.
-Ek Balam with its fantastic discoveries of the last decades, would have turned upside down the usual understanding of the Mayan culture.
-It may have been a political entity of great wealth and prosperity.
-Only the “Kremlin” is open to our view while the rest of the city is covered by the thickness of the jungle.
-You will see the Acropolis, Ball Game court, The Twin Buildings, the Observatory, and the Temascal.
-Afterward, we will take you to Chichen-Itza, named one of the 7 Wonders of the Modern World, and the great representative of the Mayan culture.
-Only the selected ones, like the magicians, scientists, and the ball players were able to access to this special landscape of white stone and to the “eyes” of the earth, the cenotes.
-Its splendid Temples, which are considered as belonging to the classical and post-classical periods, never saw the Spanish colonizers because these buildings had already been abandoned by its people due to unknown reasons.
-Will see the Pyramid of Kukulkan, “the feathered serpent”, the ball games court, the Observatory and more.
-After that, we will continue to the cenote Ik-Kil where you will have the opportunity to swim.
+You will start by visiting Ek Balam, an intriguing archaeological site located about 30 km from Valladolid.
+Recent discoveries at Ek Balam have revolutionized the understanding of Mayan culture, suggesting it was a politically influential and prosperous city.
+While only the “Kremlin” is visible, the rest of the city remains hidden under jungle vegetation.
+Explore the Acropolis, Ball Game Court, Twin Buildings, Observatory, and Temazcal.
+Next, proceed to Chichen Itza, one of the Seven Wonders of the Modern World and a prime example of Mayan civilization.
+This site, once accessible only to the elite—such as magicians, scientists, and ball players—features splendid temples and cenotes that were abandoned before the arrival of Spanish colonizers.
+Admire the Pyramid of Kukulkan, the ball court, the Observatory, and more.
+Afterward, visit the cenote Ik-Kil for a refreshing swim.
+Overnight in Merida.

 ### Day 2: Merida – Uxmal – Campeche

-This day you will visit an incredible representative of the Puuc architecture, Uxmal, the city of the Mayan Classical period.
-Arrival to beautiful city-port of Campeche.
+Today, explore Uxmal, a superb example of Puuc architecture from the Mayan Classical period.
+Uxmal is renowned for its impressive ruins and architectural style.
+In the afternoon, travel to the picturesque city-port of Campeche.

 ### Day 3: Campeche – Waterfall Misol Ha – Palenque

-Today is time to visit the colonial city of Campeche, located in the Gulf of Mexico.
-It is known for its well-preserved baroque colonial buildings, military architecture, and walled historic district.
-The city keeps many of the old colonial Spanish city walls and fortifications which protected the city from pirates and buccaneers.
-The state of preservation and quality of its architecture earned it the status of a UNESCO World Heritage Site in 1999.
-Visit to the coast of Sabancuy.
-Waterfall Misol Ha.
-Arrival to Palenque.
+Begin the day with a tour of Campeche, known for its well-preserved baroque colonial buildings and historic walled district.
+The city’s colonial Spanish walls and fortifications were crucial in defending it from pirates.
+Campeche’s preservation earned it UNESCO World Heritage Site status in 1999.
+Next, visit the coastal area of Sabancuy and the stunning Misol Ha waterfall.
+Continue to Palenque for an overnight stay.

 ### Day 4: Palenque – Chetumal

-Visit to the archaeological site of Palenque, one of the most magnificent places of the Mayan civilization.
-This City-Gallery contains the stone portraits of the priests and of the emperor Pakal II, as well as a dynasty chronicle, the temple of the Sun and the Cross, “spaceman” image on the wall of the emperor Pakal sarcophagus.
-This enigmatic city is deep inside the jungle of Chiapas surrounded by lianas.
+Explore the archaeological site of Palenque, one of the most remarkable Mayan cities.
+This "City-Gallery" features stone portraits of priests and Emperor Pakal II, as well as the Temple of the Sun and the Cross, and the enigmatic “spaceman” image on Pakal’s sarcophagus.
+This mystical city, nestled deep in the Chiapas jungle, is surrounded by dense vegetation.
+Travel to Chetumal for the evening.

 ### Day 5: Chetumal – Xel-Ha – Cancun

-Visit to the one of the most beautiful eco-parks of Riviera Maya, Xel-Ha.
-Arrival to Cancun.
+Visit Xel-Ha, one of the most beautiful eco-parks in the Riviera Maya, renowned for its natural beauty and water activities.
+Afterward, return to Cancun to conclude your tour.